-4.3.2.2 Policy Objective PHP26: Implementation of the Housing Strategy
+4.3.2.1 Policy Objective PHP25: Implementation of the Housing Strategy

-It is a Policy Objective to facilitate the implementation and delivery of the Housing Strategy and Housing Need Demand Assessment (HNDA) 2022 - 2028.
-The Housing Strategy and HNDA in Appendix 2 provides a detailed analysis of the County's existing housing profile which forms a basis for housing demand generally and social housing provision.
-The provisions of the Housing Strategy and HNDA will guide new residential developments in terms of the form of housing that may be required within the County.
+It is a Policy Objective to facilitate the implementation and delivery of the Housing Strategy and Interim Housing Need Demand Assessment (HNDA) 2022 - 2028.

+The Housing Strategy and Interim HNDA in Appendix 2 provides a detailed analysis of the County's existing housing profile which forms a basis for housing demand generally and social housing provision.
+The provisions of the Housing Strategy and Interim HNDA will guide new residential developments in terms of the form of housing that may be required within the County.

-Not more than 20 per cent, of (i) the land zoned for residential use, or for a mixture of residential and other uses, and (ii) any land which is not zoned for residential use, or for a mixture of residential and other uses, but in respect of which permission for the development of houses is granted, shall be reserved for the provision of housing in accordance with Part V of the Planning and Development Act 2000 (as amended).
+All proposed residential developments, or mixed used development with a residential component, shall have regard to and comply with the provisions of the Housing Strategy and Part V of the Planning and Development Act, 2000 (as amended) as appropriate.
 In this regard, an Applicant will be required to engage with the Planning Authority at an early stage to ascertain any specific requirements in relation to their Part V obligation.